Scope and Content

 Series D-2 Family Correspondence, 1925-1980, n.d. (.9 cubic foot), contains considerable correspondence from Donald Day (brother), Della Spier (sister), and Tamar Hennessy (daughter).
 Original letters from DD to her sister and daughter, and to her common-law husband, Forster Batterham, are included.
 The letters are filed alphabetically by correspondent and chronologically thereunder.

-Series D-3 Manuscripts, ca. 1914-1983, n.d.
-(3.5 cubic feet), includes typescripts and holograph manuscripts of books and articles, related editorial correspondence, and book reviews.
-(Manuscripts of DDs Catholic Worker columns and articles are filed in Series W-3).
+Series D-3 Manuscripts, ca. 1914-1975, n.d.
+(1.9 cubic feet), includes typescript and handwritten drafts of books and articles and related editorial correspondence.
+Included are drafts of an early unpublished novel, "The Dispossessed," and fragments of her manuscript on the Retreat Movement ("All Is Grace") and three other unfinished books.
 Arrangement is by type of manuscript and chronological thereunder.

-Series D-6 Financial and Legal Records, 1897-1976 (.9 cubic foot), includes a photostatic copy of her birth certificate, contracts and royalty statements.
+Series D-6 Financial and Legal Records, 1897-1980 (.4 cubic foot), includes baptismal records, a photostatic copy of her birth certificate, and book contracts.